cabol/erlbus/README.md

 the `ebus_handler` beahvior.
 Because in this way, your handler will be part of the supervision tree, and you will be able to use other features too, that we'll cover later.

+First, we have to create an Erlang module to implement the behavior `ebus_handler`, which defines a callback to handling message logic: `handle_msg({Topic, Payload}, Context)`, where:

+- `Topic` is the topic/channel where message comes from.
+- `Payload` is the message itself, the content af what you published or dispatched.
+- `Context` is an optional parameter that you can pass in the moment of the handler creation, and you want to be able to recovered at the moment of the `handle_msg` invocation.

 ### my_handler.erl

 ```erlang